Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Particle acceleration in shocks

 Conversely, so-called 'gradual' solar energetic particle events are generally accepted to be associated with coronal and interplanetary (IP) shock acceleration, driven by coronal mass ejections (CMEs).
 Even in this case, the most energetic particles are produced when the shock is in the corona, with resulting hard spectra that are observed at Earth within tens of minutes.
-However, production of energetic ions continues to 1\,AU and beyond, and peak fluxes, with a softer spectrum, often arrive at Earth with the shock itself --~historically called energetic storm particle (ESP) events [(Fig.~\ref{fig:Krupp_HelioIV_Reames2013-1})]. \activity{Interpret the flux profiles as a function of time shown in Fig.~\ref{fig:Krupp_HelioIV_Reames2013-1} for the three different perspectives (with Earth in the direction of the arrows for three different events).
-Argue for the differences in timing of the solar event (first vertical line in each panel) and the passage of the shock (second line) relative to the timing of the peak fluxes.} \activity{Energetic particles gyrate around the field lines in the solar wind.
-Roughly from what longitude region should we expect energetic particles to reach Earth that were created in flares or in shocks close to the Sun?
-From what longitudinal region at the Sun should we expect energetic particles in 'gradual events' to originate.
-What is roughly the delay between a flare/CME and 'prompt' particle storms?
-Explain the wide range of delays that can occur for flare/CME and 'gradual' particle storms?}
+However, production of energetic ions continues to 1\,AU and beyond, and peak fluxes, with a softer spectrum [(meaning dropping faster with increasing particle energy)], often arrive at Earth with the shock itself --~historically called energetic storm particle (ESP) events [(Fig.~\ref{fig:Krupp_HelioIV_Reames2013-1})]. \activity{{\em Consider:} Interpret the flux profiles as a function of time shown in Fig.~\ref{fig:Krupp_HelioIV_Reames2013-1} for the three different perspectives (with Earth in the direction of the arrows for three different events).
+Argue for the differences in timing of the solar event (first vertical line in each panel) and the passage of the shock (second line) relative to the timing of the peak fluxes.}

 [F]orward propagating interplanetary (fast mode) shocks near 1 AU typically have an Alfv{\'e}n Mach number $M_{\rm A} < 3$, [only rarely reaching $M_{\rm A} > 4$.
 D]espite their low Mach number, about one half of [the sample of] observed shocks had identifiable (albeit relatively low energy) upstream, energized ions and associated waves.
 [The] distribution of these ions [are] fairly isotropic, whereas in only a few cases, upstream beams where observed.
 This behavior also extends to higher energies and may be interpreted as a consequence of the large spatio-temporal scales of IP shocks, which rarely allows one to see the initial evolution of wave-particle interactions.
 While the large scales provide an important clue, and energetic seed particles may play an additional role, currently no scenario self-consistently accounts for the observed energetic ion environment of the weaker and oblique shocks.''